 - Encourage wildlife in the garden.
 Vine weevils and their grubs are eaten by a variety of predators such as birds, frogs, toads, shrews, hedgehogs and predatory ground and rove beetles

-- Remove as many larvae as possible from compost infested with grubs
+- Remove as many larvae as possible from compost

-- Biological control for the larvae is available as a microscopic insect pathogenic nematodes Several species and combinations are available (Steinernema kraussei, Heterorhabditis megidis, H. bacteriophora and S. feltiae).
+- Biological control for the larvae is available as microscopic insect pathogenic nematodes.
+Several species and combinations are available (Steinernema kraussei, Heterorhabditis megidis, H. bacteriophora and S. feltiae).
 They are available from suppliers of biological controls and as sachet formulations available from some retail outlets.
 They are suitable for use in containers and in the open ground.
 For best results apply in August or early September when the soil temperature or potting media is warm enough for the nematodes to be effective (Steinernema species 5-20ºC/41-68ºF Heterorhabditus species 12-20ºC/ 54-68ºF) and before the vine weevil grubs have grown large enough to cause serious damage

 - The nematodes can give poor results in dry or heavy soils.
 They work best in lighter soils and open potting composts, such as peat or coir.
 Nematodes can be used safely on all edible and ornamental plants

 - A trap containing nematodes (Steinernema carpocapsae), is available for controlling adult vine weevil.
 The traps should be placed on the ground below plants damaged by the weevils during the summer.
 The adults enter the trap during the day and are infected by the nematodes

 Pesticide controlThe RHS believes that avoiding pests, diseases and weeds by good practice in cultivation methods, cultivar selection, garden hygiene and encouraging or introducing natural enemies, should be the first line of control.
 If chemical controls are used, they should be used only in a minimal and highly targeted manner.